 The above equation in conjunction with the PASTA property yields that the steady-state probability of a non-zero wait vanishes as $N \to \infty$, thus exhibiting asymptotic optimality of the JIQ policy on fluid scale.

-\paragraph{High-level proof idea.} Loosely speaking, the proof of~\eqref{eq:fpjiq} consists of three principal components: \begin{enumerate}[{\normalfont (i)}] \item Starting from an all-empty state, observe that the asymptotic rate of increase of~$q_1$ is given by the arrival rate~$\lambda$.
+\paragraph{High-level outline of proof idea.} Loosely speaking, the proof of~\eqref{eq:fpjiq} consists of three principal components: \begin{enumerate}[{\normalfont (i)}] \item Starting from an all-empty state, the asymptotic rate of increase of~$q_1$ is given by the arrival rate~$\lambda$.
 Also, the rate of decrease is~$q_1$.
 Thus, on a small time interval $\dif t$, the rate of change of~$q_1$ is given by

-Under the above dynamics, the system occupancy states converge to the unique fixed point of the above ODE, given by $(\lambda, 0, 0, \ldots)$. \item The occupancy process is monotone, in the sense that (a) Starting from an all-empty state, the occupancy process is componentwise stochastically nondecreasing in time, and (b) The occupancy process at any fixed time~$t$ starting from an arbitrary state is componentwise stochastically dominated by the occupancy process at time~$t$ starting from an all-empty state. \item Under the JIQ scheme, the system is stable, and hence the occupancy process is ergodic.
+Under the above dynamics, the system occupancy states converge to the unique fixed point of the above ODE, given by the point $(\lambda, 0, 0, \ldots)$. \item The occupancy process is monotone, in the sense that (a) starting from an all-empty state, the occupancy process is componentwise stochastically nondecreasing in time (in the sense of stochastic dominance), and (b) the occupancy process at any fixed time~$t$, starting from an arbitrary state, componentwise stochastically dominates the occupancy process at time~$t$, starting from an all-empty state. \item Under the JIQ scheme, the system is stable, and hence the occupancy process is ergodic.
 Since $q_1(t)$ is the instantaneous rate of departure from the system, ergodicity implies that in steady state there can be {\em at most} $\lambda$ fraction of busy servers (containing at least one task).
 In fact, it further establishes that the steady-state fraction of servers with more than one tasks vanishes asymptotically. \end{enumerate}

 Points~(i) and~(ii) above imply that starting from any state the system must have at least $\lambda$ fraction of busy servers, and finally this along with Point (iii) establishes that the steady-state occupancy process must converge to $(\lambda, 0, 0, \ldots)$.